Whimsy Stick

 Trainer-Designed

 Every toy in this category makes the same promises.
 Most of them deliver on exactly one.
-Here’s what each category actually does — and how to identify the best interactive dog toy for your specific dog.
+Here’s an honest comparison of the best interactive dog toys — what each category actually does, and which one is worth your money.

 9 min read